kelvin8773/odin-weather-app/README.md

 ```

 > Please Note - Once you are ready to deploy the project into production environment, you can run `npm build` to produce the production ready files (under `./dist` folder).

+> And you do need to acquire your own API Keys (from above resources if needed) for development.

 ## 🤝 Contributing